Recurrent events

 #> 9 1 0.0000000 4.0375415 1 T1

 <b>Figure 3</b> Visual representation of the failure-time data during the follow-up for subject 1.
-The horizontal black line denotes risk periods, while the blue line non-risk periods.
+The horizontal black line denotes risk periods, while the blue line denotes non-risk periods.
 'R' and 'T' represent a recurrent and terminal event, respectively.

 Figure 3 Visual representation of the failure-time data during the follow-up for subject 1.
-The horizontal black line denotes risk periods, while the blue line non-risk periods.
+The horizontal black line denotes risk periods, while the blue line denotes non-risk periods.
 ‘R’ and ‘T’ represent a recurrent and terminal event, respectively.

 Fitting the model

-The user then needs to use the nlme::lme() function to first fit the linear mixed model that describes the longitudinal outcome,
+The user then needs to use the nlme::lme() function first to fit the linear mixed model that describes the longitudinal outcome,

 lme_fit <- lme(y ~ ns(time, k = c(1, 3), B = c(0, 7)),